inexorgame-obsolete/wiki-mirror/Particle-System.md

 ### Particle Modifiers

 Modifiers can alter the attributes of a particle over time.
 For example the velocity transformation modifier adds the current velocity vector to the current position vector, which "moves" the particle.
-But there are a lot of other possibilities to modify particles.
+But there are a lot of other possibilities how to modify particles.

 ### Particle Modifier Implementations

 * Movement
- * Velocity Transformation: Apply velocity vector in order to change the particle position
+ * Velocity Transformation: Apply a velocity vector in order to change the particle's position
- * Vector Field: Changes the velocity vector based on vector field formula's
+ * Vector Field: Changes the velocity vector based on vector field formula's (using the [MuParser](http://muparser.beltoforion.de/) library)
- * Rolling: The rolling value of the particle get updated (needed for example for rolling grenades)
+ * Rolling: The pitch/roll angles of the particle gets updated (rolling grenades e.g.)
- * Random Velocity: The velocity of the particle is changed randomly in order to get an unpredictable movement
+ * Random Velocity: The velocity of the particle is changed randomly in order to create unpredictable movement
- * Mass-Spring Transformation: Particles are connected by springs
+ * Mass-Spring Transformation: Particles are connected with springs
  * Velocity Damper: The velocity get damped over time
- * Wind: A constant or pulsing wind force applies on particles
+ * Wind: A constant or pulsing wind force vector is applied to the particles
 * Gravity
- * Global Gravity: Applies a force globally
+ * Global Gravity: Applies a force vector globally
- * Gravity Point: A point in the space applies gravity forces on the particles
+ * Gravity Point: A point in the space applies gravity forc on the particles
  * Pulsar: like Gravity Point, but with a pulsing gravity force
  * Black Hole: like Gravity Point, but particles within a radius get culled
 * Collision
- * Geometry Collision: Particles collide with the geometry - because Inexor uses an octree based geometry, the collision detection is not that expensive
+ * Geometry Collision: Particles collide with the geometry
+  * Inexor uses an octree based geometry, so the collision detection is cheap
 * Culling
- * Bounding Box Culling: Deletes particles which leaves the given region
+ * Bounding Box Culling: Deletes particles which leave the given region
  * Geometry Culling: Deletes particles which collides with the geometry
 * Other
  * Density Fade Out: Shortly before dying, the density of a particle is reduced, so that it fades out
  * Position Trace: Spawns particles with a shorter lifetime and no movement on the old position of the particle
- * Sub Emitter: A particle emits sub particles (in fact a separate emitter instance is emitting, but the position and velocity of the particle are used)
+ * Sub Emitter: A particle emits sub particles (in fact a separate emitter instance is emitting, but the position and velocity of the parent particle are inherited)

 ### Particle Renderer Implementations